iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

 .. note::

-    Please note that if your throttle source switchover time is greater than propeller motor controller's :ref:`timeout <manual_timeout>`, it is possible to experience unexpected behaviors.
+    Please note that if your throttle source switchover time is greater than propeller motor controller's :ref:`timeout <manual_timeout>`, it is possible to experience undesired behaviors.
 In this scenario, it is possible for the module to reach the propeller motor control timeout before the throttle source manager has an opportunity to switch to another source.
 As such, we highly recommend that your throttle switchover time be less than propeller motor controller's timeout.

 Each protocol priority can be adjusted through the Control Center's general tab: